pascium/thelazynfter/content/learn/can-nft-be-converted-to-cash.md

 description: "Can NFT be converted to cash?
 This article will tell you about the options available for converting NFTs to cash."

 type: "article"
-layout: "trend"

 date: 2022-07-11T21:31:15+02:00
 mod_date: 2022-07-24T14:46:15+02:00
 thumbnail: "img/blog/convert_nft_for_cash.webp"
-thumbnail_alt: "convert nft to cash"
+thumbnail_alt: "Art on paper canvas."
 ---
 Non-fungible tokens are unique assets that cannot be easily replaced or duplicated.
 They are often used to represent collectibles such as artwork, sports memorabilia, or even real estate.